Hello. Thanks for visiting. You may have come here to read my long-form feature articles published in The Weekend Australian Magazine.

-Hello.
-Thanks for visiting.
-You may have come here to read about The Loneliness Project 2025: my global research into why loneliness is now an epidemic across the Western world.
-There are interviews with people from all over the world, newspaper features, radio interviews, and magazine articles on my findings, plus the link to my Churchill Fellowship Report.
+Or maybe you’re here to explore The Loneliness Project: my global research into why loneliness has become an epidemic across the Western world.
+There are thought-provoking portraits and interviews with the chronically lonely in five countries across three continents, along with radio interviews (including ABC Conversations with Richard Fidler), newspaper articles on my findings, plus the link to my Churchill Fellowship Report.

 Writers and readers must meet, so please contact me if you need a speaker for your next event, or you’d like a guest appearance from an author at your next book club.

-• All By Myself - The Australian Weekend Magazine
+The Australian Weekend Magazine

-• Solitary: How to Beat Loneliness
+Solitary: How to Beat Loneliness

 The published report of Ros Thomas’s global findings into why loneliness has become a worldwide public health crisis.